Nara1469/financial-statement-analysis/README.md

 MongoDB will be needed to run the application locally.

+**Note:** Update ./config/connection.js and the root/ .env as needed for your database info.

 ## License

 🏆 This application is licensed under GNU GPL v2.